Qoyyuum/mcp-metatrader5-server/docs/asgi_server.md

 # MetaTrader 5 MCP ASGI Server

 This document describes how to use the MetaTrader 5 MCP ASGI server implementation.
+As of the latest version, the ASGI functionality has been consolidated into the main `mt5_server.py` file for simplified deployment and maintenance.

 ## Overview

 The ASGI server implementation provides an alternative way to deploy the MetaTrader 5 MCP server using the ASGI (Asynchronous Server Gateway Interface) protocol.
 This allows for better integration with modern Python web frameworks and deployment options.
+The ASGI functionality is now integrated directly into the main `mt5_server.py` file, eliminating the need for a separate ASGI module.

 ## Running the ASGI Server